lukemenard/AgEagle_Eng-Test/README.md

 Notes:

 * Do this test in what ever language and way you feel comfortable in.
 Ideally the UI portion is a webapp of some form
+* Use this test as a showcase of good development practices
 * Please include instructions on how to run your application as a part of submitting

 Helpful Hints: